briancaffey/RedLM/ARTICLE.md

 RedLM is a new way to study art and literature powered by artificial intelligence.
 It is an application that applies LLMs to the study of one of China’s most famous literary works: Dream of the Red Chamber.
 It uses leading Chinese language models and vision language models from Chinese AI groups including Alibaba’s Qwen team, Baichuan Intelligence Technology and 01.AI.
 RedLM uses tools, techniques and services from NVIDIA and LlamaIndex including NVIDIA NIMs, Retrieval Augmented Generation and Multi-Modal RAG with vision language models.
 This project is my submission for the NVIDIA and LlamaIndex Developer Contest.

-There are This article will cover how I built the project, challenges I faced and some of the lessons I learned while working with NVIDIA and LlamaIndex technologies.
+This article will cover how I built the project, challenges I faced and some of the lessons I learned while working with NVIDIA and LlamaIndex technologies.

 ## What is RedLM?